jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![image](https://github.com/user-attachments/assets/b8924ff1-d7e5-4ba0-a93b-3609c28c352e)

-Also I strongly recommend enabling [Web Content filtering for newly registered domains in MDE](https://learn.microsoft.com/en-us/defender-endpoint/web-content-filtering#turn-on-web-content-filtering).To block sites that are newly registered in the past 30 days and haven't yet been moved to another category.
-If you want to audit before you whack this in, create a web content filtering with no categories.
-Then reports will be available from Reports > Web Protection
+Also I strongly recommend enabling [Web Content filtering for newly registered domains in MDE](https://learn.microsoft.com/en-us/defender-endpoint/web-content-filtering#turn-on-web-content-filtering).
+To block sites that are newly registered in the past 30 days and haven't yet been moved to another category.
+If you want to audit before you whack this in, create a web content filtering Policy with no categories (Settings > Endpoints > Web Content Filtering).

 ![image](https://github.com/user-attachments/assets/2b25b9d2-7cb8-41b6-b115-41661a1a47a8)

 Then reports will be available from Reports > Web Protection, we ensure to expand the time range if you have been in audit mode for a while, by default its 30 days.

 ![image](https://github.com/user-attachments/assets/c6cc2ee5-f652-4ab0-a7c0-ad41d9331b4b)

+> You'll also want to make sure Web Content Filtering is also turned on from Settings > Endpoints > Advanced Features

 # Anomaly Detection Policy